Cremation without service

 Attended cremation provides a personal and meaningful service at an affordable cost.
 Our prices begin at £1,899, allowing for a dignified ceremony without the high expenses of traditional funerals.

-Arrange an attended direct cremation
+Arrange an attended cremation

 Why choose an attended cremation?